 While the transition to co-ed is new for many of the female cheerleaders, it is also a new experience for many of the incoming male cheerleaders.

 Carter Krayna, a sophomore at Frederick, joined cheer with a gymnastics background.
-Now a backspot in the stunt groups, Carter explained how “some things were pretty easy to transition to, such as the tumbling, other things just took a little bit longer to get used to, such as the stunts.”
+Now a backspot in the stunt groups, Carter explained how “some things were pretty easy to transition to, such as the tumbling.
+Other things just took a little bit longer to get used to, such as the stunts.”

 The FHS cheer team actually has four male athletes, but since two of them compete in football simultaneously, they won’t perform until winter.